 The truth: I hate night calls, and I suspect most people feel the same way.
-They take time away from family and social time, and the post-call hyperactive mind has trouble falling asleep afterwards.
+They take away from family and social time, and the post-call ticking mind has trouble falling asleep afterwards.

 Having read Matthew Walker’s Why We Sleep, which paints a grim view of the health prospects of the sleep-deprived mind and body, my aversion to late night work has deepened further.